highkite/textidote-frankenstein/Readme.md

 This is only a quick hack, that I needed to improve the quality of some of my writings.
 Maybe it is a starting point for someone, who wants to do something similar.
-If you want to use it I advice you to use the docker files and please note, that it is a bit shaky and was never intended to operate smoothly.
+If you want to use it I advice you to use the docker files and please note, that it is a bit shaky and it is not intended to become a polished project.

 # Run textidote-frankenstein